marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

   - props:
       en:
         body: >-
-          We are a business partner.
-We offer technology, knowledge and network to support all experience creators.

-          Our mission is to enable everybody to create, manage and sell travel products by providing full-pack services: legalization, administration and digital tools.
-Don't need all these?
-A powerful booking engine is at your disposal!
+          We are a partner of your business.
+Our mission is to allow everyone to create, manage and sell beam products by providing 360 degree services.

+          We offer digital tools, legal and administrative services, market knowledge and new opportunities to support all travel experience creators.

+          Are you a tour operator with a good back office but spend too much of your time in administration?
+The Booking Engine service is ready to digitize your company!

+          Are you an experience organizer and would you like to make a qualitative leap?
+The Partnership service offers you support throughout the field!

-          Our goal is to grow with customers, giving them the same tools as large platforms use to dominate the market.
+          Our goal is to grow with our customers, offering them the same tools used by large platforms to compete in the market.
         cta:
           link: '#onboarding'
           text: Discover more